 The following activities are ineligible for these funds.
+The Clean Water Fund Competitive RFP may identify program specific ineligible activities.

-4.1 Activities that do not have a primary benefit of water quality.

-- 4.2 Stormwater conveyances that collect and move runoff, but do not provide water quality treatment benefit. - 4.3 Replacement, realignment or creation of trails or roads. - 4.4 Bridges. - 4.5 Municipal wastewater treatment. - 4.6 Municipal drinking water supply facilities or individual drinking water treatment systems. - 4.7 Routine maintenance activities within the effective life of existing practices or projects. - 4.8 General maintenance and repair of capital equipment. - 4.9 Activities having the primary purpose of water quality monitoring or assessment unless specifically allowed. - 4.10 Feedlot expansions. - 4.11 Subsurface Sewage Treatment Systems (SSTS), specifically for: - a.
+- 4.1 Activities that do not have a primary benefit of water quality. - 4.2 Routine and/or baseline water quality monitoring. - 4.3 Household water conservation appliances and water fixtures. - 4.4 Wastewater treatment with the exception of Subsurface Sewage Treatment Systems. - 4.5 Municipal drinking water supply facilities or individual drinking water treatment systems. - 4.6 Stormwater conveyances that collect and move runoff, but do not provide water quality treatment benefit. - 4.7 Replacement, realignment or creation of bridges, trails or roads. - 4.8 Aquatic plant harvesting - 4.9 Routine maintenance or repair of best management practices, capital equipment and infrastructure within the effective life of existing practices or projects. - 4.10 Feedlots - a.
+Feedlot expansions beyond state registered number of animal units, with exception of activities under section 3.8 Livestock Waste Management Practices. - b.
+Slats placed on top of manure storage structures. - 4.11 Subsurface Sewage Treatment Systems (SSTS): - a.
 Small community wastewater treatment systems serving over 10,000 gallons per day with a soil treatment system, and - b.
 A small community wastewater treatment system that discharges treated sewage effluent directly to surface waters without land treatment. - 4.12 Fee title land acquisition or easement costs, unless specifically allowed.
-If not specifically allowed, land acquisition and easement costs can count toward the required match if directly associated with the project and are incurred within the grant period. - 4.13 Buffers that are required by law (including Drainage Law and Buffer Law).
+If not specifically allowed, land acquisition and easement costs can count toward the required match if directly associated with the project and incurred within the grant period. - 4.13 Buffers that are required by law (including Drainage Law and Buffer Law). - 4.14.
+Components of projects needed to meet the statutory requirements of 103E Drainage Law